What Is Lint Code? And Why Is Linting Important?

 Lint tools fall into the static analysis category.
 They’re typically the most basic form of static analysis tool.

-Static code analysis tools are any tools that analyze source code without the need to run it.
+Static analysis tools are any tools that analyze source code without the need to run it.

 More advanced static analysis tools deeply analyze both code execution and data flow for faults that may lead to a field failure.